 9.5.1 Service Description

-AT training helps a customer learn to use AT, including equipment, hardware, computer systems, and software.
-Training may be provided at a service provider's facility, in the customer's home or workplace, in a TWC office, or in a community resource center.
+AT training helps a customer learn to use AT, including AT equipment, hardware, computer systems, and software.
+Training may be provided at a service provider's facility, in the customer's home or workplace, or at a community resource center.

-An AT trainer must follow training guidelines provided by VR, including methods for administering baseline assessment, training, and post-training assessment.
+An AT trainer must follow the training guidelines provided by VR, including the guidelines for administering a baseline assessment, training the customer, and administering a post-training assessment.
 Training guidelines recommend training content, duration, activities, and measurement criteria.
+An AT trainer trains the customer using the customer’s equipment or equipment at the customer’s workplace, if applicable.

-To exceed the number of recommended hours specified for a training activity, the trainer must obtain approval from the VR counselor.
-If additional training hours are approved, the trainer must keep a copy of the VR counselor's written permission (email or letter from the VR counselor) in the customer's record.
+To provide more training hours than recommended for a training activity, the trainer must obtain approval from the VR counselor.
+If the VR counselor approves the additional training hours, the trainer must obtain a valid service authorization.

 If the trainer requests hours of additional training time exceeding the VR counselor's approval level, he or she must obtain permission from the VR counselor to modify his or her contract.
 If the VR counselor agrees, the VR counselor provides the trainer with a VR3472, Contracted Service Modification, signed by the director of VR Services.
 The trainer must keep the signed VR3472 in the customer's record.

 9.5.1.1 Keyboarding Skills

 A trainer can provide Keyboarding Skills training in a customer's home or at a facility at the discretion of the customer's VR counselor.
-The VR counselor must structure lessons so that a customer achieves the Keyboarding Skills training objectives indicated on VR1888, Assistive Technology Training Results.
+The trainer must structure lessons so that a customer achieves the Keyboarding Skills training objectives indicated on VR1888, Assistive Technology Training Results.

 A VR counselor can authorize up to 15 hours for QWERTY Keyboard training, up to 12 hours for Extended Keyboard training, and up to five additional Keyboarding Skills training hours.